brehen/master-thesis/docs/PROJECT_DESCRIPTION.md

 <!-- A presentation of another convention -->

-Another convention, is that of serverless services, where the focus has been to move from building the environment yourself, but rather writing code that serve a specific purpose while the infrastructure is (generally) managed by someone else.
+Another convention, is that of serverless services, where the focus is to move from building the environment yourself, but rather writing code that serve a specific purpose while the infrastructure is (generally) managed by someone else.
 This allows for servers that can spin up a process to run a